Last updated: June 26, 2018

 Boomerang allows you to schedule emails to be sent later and reminds you about old emails that you have archived, ensuring that you never forget to respond to a candidate or client.

-Although not specifically geared towards the recruiting market, IFTTT lets you create “applets” that combine different services together.
+Although not specifically geared towards the recruiting market, IFTTT is still a powerful recruiting tools, letting you create “applets” that combine different services together.
 For example, you can get an e-mail notification when a LinkedIn contact changes jobs.

 Populate keeps headcount data in one place so that managers and stakeholders can review and approve headcount or budget changes and you can review your analytics to help with your comprehensive HR strategy.